bgd-labs/aave-proposals/src/AaveV3OPEmode_20220622/AIP-OPTIMISM-ETH-EMODE.md

 # Specification

-The following risk parameters have been approved by Chaos Labs and Gauntlet.
+The following risk parameters have been approved by Chaos Labs.

 Ticker: wstETH